 How to Visit Denarau Island on a Budget

-Before we begin this guide to Denarau Island on a budget, don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
-Trust us, there’s a lot of useful tips in there!
+Before we begin this guide to Denarau Island on a budget, don’t forget to bookmark The Budget & Backpacking Guide to Fiji.
+Trust us; there are a lot of useful tips!

 10 Tips for Visiting Denarau on a Budget

-- Apartments, such as at The Palms and The Terraces, have similar room rates to the resorts but have kitchen facilities – make use of them by cooking your own meals to save money on food
+- Apartments, such as at The Palms and The Terraces, have room rates similar to those of the resorts but have kitchen facilities – make use of them by cooking your own meals to save money on food.

 How to Get to Denarau Island on a Budget

-One way Denarau is kind on your wallet is that the island is just a 25-minute drive south of the Nadi International Airport, keeping the transport costs to a minimum.
-What’s more, the island is actually attached to the mainland by road giving you plenty of road transport options to choose from.
+One way Denarau is kind to your wallet is that the island is just a 25-minute drive south of the Nadi International Airport, keeping the transport costs to a minimum.
+What’s more, the island is actually attached to the mainland by road, giving you plenty of road transport options.

 Denarau by Bus